manishsahani999/dotfiles/README.md

-# Hades
+# Tooling is hard! and necessary
-Tooling is hard! and necessary.
 This is the way I like to configure my system.

 ### Compilers, Language support and MacOS SDK
 First thing we need to do is get the language support, compilers and stuff.
 If you on MacOS, the easiest if to download and install `Xcode/Xcode Command Line`.
 I prefer xcode command line tools because I use `vim` and `vscode` for code editors and rarely need an IDE, and the biggest of all XCode is around 8GB.